Rhonda Britten

 She has been a Life Coach on television and appeared for three seasons as the head Life Coach on the NBC show, "Starting Over."
 Named its "Most Valuable Player" by The New York Times and heralded as "America's Favorite Life Coach," she brings the neuroscience of fear down to earth giving you a path out of "not being good enough" using the "Wheels" methodology she developed that saved her own life.

-She's been read, heard, and watched by millions, coached tens of thousands of clients & trained hundreds of coaches.

 Early life

 She was the middle child of three girls, and was the target of her divorced father's physical and emotional abuse.
 At the age of 14, she was the only witness to her father shooting and killing her mother and then shooting himself, which was one of the primary reasons she does counseling and life coaching.

 In her twenties, she appeared in Married...With Children episode Do Ya Think I'm Sexy (1990) as sexy Donna; and as a student in the 22 February 1991 TV episode of Perfect Strangers.